-Specific monoclonal and polyclonal antibodies produced against Alpha, Beta and Epsilon toxins of Clostridium perfringens and a monoclonal antibody specific for a structural protein of this bacterium have been immobilized on alternate rows of 8 x 12 well - microtitre plates.
-These antibodies allow specifically the capture of the corresponding toxins or bacteria that may be present in the samples (intestinal fluid, culture supernatants, body fluids, etc.).
-Rows A, C, E, G have been sensitised with these antibodies and rows B, D, F and H are coated with aspecific antibodies as controls.
+Rows A and E are sensitised by specific polyclonal antibody produced against α - toxin of Clostridium perfringens and rows C and G by monoclonal antibody specific for a structural protein of this bacterium.
+These antibodies allow specifically the capture of the toxin or bacteria that may be present in the samples (intestinal fluid, culture fluids, body fluids, etc.).

+Rows B, D, F, H are containing non specific antibodies.
+These control rows allow the differentiation between specific immunological reaction and non specific bindings so as to eliminate false positives.

-All samples except culture supernatants are diluted in dilution buffer and incubated on the microplate for 1 hour at $21^{\circ}C$ +/- $3^{\circ}C$ .
+All samples except culture supernatants are diluted in dilution buffer and incubated on the microplate for 1 hour at 21°C +/- 3°C .

-After this first incubation step, the plate is washed, then conjugates - peroxidase- labelled anti-pathogen monoclonal or polyclonal antibodies - are added to the wells.
-The plate is then re-incubated for 1 hour at 21°C +/- $3^{\circ}$ C.

-After this second incubation step, the plate is washed again and the chromogen (tetramethylbenzidine TMB) is added.
-This chromogen has the advantages of being more sensitive than the other peroxidase chromogens and not being carcinogenic.
+After this first incubation step, the plate is washed, then conjugates (peroxidase-labelled anti- α - toxin monoclonal or anti- C. perfringens monoclonal) are added to the wells.
+The plate is then re-incubated for 1 hour at 21°C +/-3°C. After this second incubation step, the plate is washed again and the chromogen (tetramethylbenzidine TMB) is added.
+This chromogen has the advantage of being more sensitive than the other peroxidase chromogens and not being carcinogenic.

-If specific toxins are present in the tested samples, conjugates remain bound to the corresponding microwells and the enzyme catalyses the transformation of the colourless chromogen into a pigmented compound.
-The intensity of the resulting blue colour is proportionate to the specific pathogen titre in the sample.
+If α -toxins and/or C. perfringens are present in the tested samples, conjugates remain bound to the corresponding microwells and the enzyme catalyses the transformation of the colourless chromogen into a pigmented compound.
+The intensity of the resulting blue colour is proportionate to the content of toxin or pathogenic agent of the sample.
 The enzymatic reaction can be stopped by acidification and the resulting optical density at 450 nm can be read using a photometer.
 The signals read for the negative control microwells are subtracted from the corresponding positive microwells.

 Control antigen is provided with the kit so as to validate the test results.